espocrm/documentation/docs/extensions/outlook-integration/email.md

 Oauth authentication is available in [Outlook Integration](https://www.espocrm.com/extensions/outlook-integration) extension.
 It provides a secure authentication for Office 365 accounts.
 With this extension, you won’t need to store your Outlook password in EspoCRM.

+For Office 365 accounts using the integration is the only option to receive and send emails.

 Note: Requires EspoCRM v5.9.3 or later.

 ## Setting-up email account